samgutentag/blog/_posts/2020-03-26-slack-status-webhooks.md

 ## Getting Fancy with Zoom Events API

-So youve got the ability to set a Slack Status with a Siri Shortcut, but then you realized, why not just set your Slack Status using Zoom directly?
+So you have got the ability to set a Slack Status with a Siri Shortcut, but then you realized, why not just set your Slack Status using Zoom directly?

 This was not nearly as painful as I thought it would be, but it does require "Developer Permissions" on your Zoom account (which free accounts have).
 If you are on a company managed Zoom account, you will get stumped at the first step.